Welcome to Strataville

 WELCOME TO STRATAVILLE.
 AN INDEPENDENT RECORD LABEL.

-Our mission: to support & encourage artistic and creative endeavour.
-Our aim: to be a clear window through which a listener can see, hear and experience an artist and their music.
-Our job: to provide consistent and solid new platforms from which our artists can launch and fly.
+Pretty simple really.
+We'd like to support & encourage artistic and creative endeavour.
+Provide consistent and solid new platforms from which our artists can launch and fly.
+And be a clear window through which a listener can see, hear and experience our artists and their music.

 It's often said that being an artist is an obligation, not a choice, and by the time most artists have even moderately mastered their art form it’s already too late for them to do anything else.
 'If you want to work on your art, work on your life,' said Chekhov.
 'My Art is my Life.
 My Life is my Art' said Cosey Fanni Tutti.

 If we are the sum of all the moments of our lives then nothing in our life is ever wasted.
 A songwriter will channel their life experiences into their writing.
 A musician will do the same with their playing.
 And - if they’re lucky - a listener will hear one of their songs and then just sit still for a minute, silently pondering what they’ve just heard, their hearts having been moved up a notch from where it was before.

 VS Pritchett defined a short story as 'something glimpsed from the corner of the eye in passing'.
 The same could be said of a great song.
 First the glimpse.
 Then the glimpse is given life and turned into something that will illuminate the moment and - just maybe - locks it indelibly into the listener’s consciousness and makes it part of their own life experience and memory.